Standardized Streamflow Index (SSFI)

 Weaknesses: Only accounts for the streamflow in the context of monitoring drought, with no other influences being investigated.

 Resources: It is described well in the literature, with mathematics and case studies available.
-The SPI program is available at http://drought.unl.edu/MonitoringTools/DownloadableSPIProgram.aspx.
+The SPI program can be used to calculate the SSFI and is available on the National Drought Mitigation Center (NDMC) website.